supertokens/blog/content/supabase/index.md

 ![SuperTokens Architecture](st-architecture.png)

 Once setup, auth requests from your frontend will call APIs exposed by your backend which will communicate with the SuperTokens core to persist data.
-The Backend SDK also allows you to `Override` the APIs and functions to extend functionality or even completely replace the logic.
+The Backend SDK also allows you to `Override` SuperTokens APIs and functions to extend functionality or even completely replace the logic.

-Since these modifications happen in your backend layer, it means all customizations will be in localized to your backend code base in a stack you are comfortable with.
-This is very different when compared to other solutions like Auth0 which have limited "[Actions](https://auth0.com/docs/customize/actions)" and you have to upload your code to their dashboard which makes managing you code difficult.
-It also differs from solutions like Keycloak where if you need a custom flow, you will need to deal with a language you are not comfortable with, in Keycloaks case its Java.
+Since these modifications happen in your backend layer, it means all customizations will be in a language you are comfortable with and the changes will be in your own code base.
+This is very different when compared to other solutions like Auth0 which have limited "[Actions](https://auth0.com/docs/customize/actions)" where you upload your code to their dashboard making managing your code difficult.
+It also differs from solutions like Keycloak where, if you need a custom flow, you will need to deal with a language you are not comfortable with, in Keycloaks case it's Java.

 ## Examples of custom flows: